P 978 867 4746

 Pam has worked in the Academic Support Center since 2005.
 She previously worked for the Admissions Office and was a Resident Director at Gordon.
 She has a B.A. in Psychology from Gordon and a Masters in Social Work from Boston University.

 P 978 867 4289

 Lynn is the Coordinator of the Writing Center at Gordon and is also on the English Faculty.
 She has a B.A. from Ohio State University and an M.A. from Salem State College.

-Hannah has worked in the Academic Support Center since 2013.
-She graduated from Gordon in 2013 after majoring in English Language and Literature.
+Melody has worked in the Academic Support Center since August 2017.
+She has a B.S. in Biology from Gordon College.

 The mission of the Academic Support Center is to encourage and equip students to achieve their God-given potential for academic success, acknowledging that Gordon's community of learners is made richer through the contributions of all students.
 Students are encouraged to develop self-awareness as learners and to investigate new strategies and techniques for effective academic performance.
 Professional staff members are available to assist all students with issues related to disabilities or other concerns that affect a student's general academic progress.
 Special academic accommodations are arranged for students who qualify for such services.

 The Center's programs are holistically designed to meet the individual needs and learning styles of students and to recognize and develop the gifts of each student.
 This approach values student growth as a process and encourages students to utilize their strengths and to seek assistance for academic development.
 The ASC is committed to helping all levels of students from underprepared to advanced.